-Assessing a candidate's dispositions within a professional preparation program is recognition that teaching and working with learners of all ages requires not only specific content knowledge and pedagogical skills, but positive attitudes about multiple dimensions of the profession.
+Assessing a candidate's dispositions within a professional preparation program is a recognition that teaching and working with learners of all ages requires not only specific content knowledge and pedagogical skills, but positive attitudes about multiple dimensions of the profession.
 The School of Education has identified six dispositions - social justice and equity, collaboration, critical thinking, professional ethics, reflective teaching and learning, and life-long learning-and developed an assessment rubric.
-For each dispositional element, there are three levels of performance - unacceptable, initial target, and advanced target.
-The description and rubric for the three levels of performance offer measurable behaviors and examples.
+For each dispositional element, there are three levels of performance - Unacceptable, Approaching target, Meets target.
 The assessment is designed to provide candidates with ongoing feedback for their growth in professional dispositions and includes a self-assessment by the candidate.
-The dispositions and rubric are presented, explained and assessed in one or more designated courses in each program as well as in clinical practice.
-Based upon assessment feedback candidates will compose a reflection that becomes part of the candidate's Teaching Performance Expectation portfolio.
-Candidates are expected to meet the level of initial target during the program.
+The dispositions and rubric are presented, explained and assessed in one or more designated courses in each program as well as in Clinical Practice.
+Candidates are expected to achieve the level of "Approaching' or 'Meets target' by the end of the program.
+Single Subject Credential Data Points for assessing professional dispositions: